BCCHR-IT/data-entry-trigger-builder/README.md

 # Limitations

 1. Is not compatible with repeatable instruments.
-2. Can only be used within the same instance of REDCap.
 3. Can have a maximum of 10 triggers, with unlimited data to pipe.
-4. Is not compatible with mult-arm projects at the moment.